-Husband of Nurse Holds Her Hand In Public And Urged Singaporeans To Give Support To Tired Healthcare Staff
+Husband of Nurse Holds Her Hand In Public & Urged Singaporeans To Support Tired Healthcare Staff

 In light of the novel coronavirus outbreak, an increasing amount of Singaporeans will siam when they see a fellow MRT commuter sneezing or coughing.